m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-operators/k8s-setup.md

     $ cp terraform.tfvars.example terraform.tfvars
     ```

-1. Update all values with correct paths to the keys and IDs.
-For example, run commands:
+1. In the `terraform.tfvars` file, update all values with the correct paths to the keys and IDs.

+1. Run the commands:

      ```shell
      $ terraform init